Regal Boise Stadium 22 and IMAX

-The Edwards Boise 22, which opened in December 1997, was Idaho’s first megaplex and still is the largest.
-It was followed by the IMAX two years later and was the start of the theater boom in the Treasure Valley.
+The Edwards Boise 22, which opened n December 12, 1997, was Idaho’s first megaplex and still is the largest.
+It was followed by the 268-seat IMAX two years later and was the start of the theater boom in the Treasure Valley.
 James Edwards often travelled through Boise on his way to Sun Valley and being a veteran theater operator for 65 years he could see that the Boise market was underserved.
 At the time Boise was beginning to grow and people were moving to the area from other states, California included.
 He had recently opened his 21-screen and IMAX complex in Irvine, California so he simply took the model and transferred it to Boise, which of course is known for its colder winters.
 Keeping the geography in mind about the only change would be an enclosed outer lobby and box offices but otherwise this theater could be in Irvine or Ontario, California, where Edwards made news when he went up against AMC.
 In Ontario he lost out in the competition to build at the Ontario Mills so he bought land 900 feet away and built his own theater, which resulted in 52 screen and an IMAX within a block.
 His so-called feud with Stanley Durwood, the founder of AMC, may have been made-up.
 This culminated in a 1997 article in Fortune Magazine called “My Megaplex is bigger than your Megaplex.”
 The article painted them as rivals, with each claiming to have built the first multiplex.
 In the article Edwards was perhaps jesting his friend when he said “Stanley Durwood is an even bigger prevaricator than I am".

 James Edwards was interviewed by the Orange County Register on September 25, 1990.
 He said that he was born in 1906 and opened his first theater in Monterey Park, California on October 9, 1930 when he was nearly 24 years of age.
 By 1963 he had 10 San Gabriel Valley theaters listed in the Los Angeles Times.